 Dr. Barakat incorporates advanced technology that is designed to evaluate neuromuscular activity in the jaw joints and neck area.

-- EMG: electromyography can record muscle activity as a patient moves the jaw and pinpoint areas where there is friction or tension.
+EMG: Electromyography (EMG) can record muscle activity as a patient moves the jaw and pinpoint areas where there is friction or tension.
 This is extremely beneficial when diagnosing and treating patients with a TMJ related disorder and provides a foundation on which to build for improving jaw function through effective treatment.

-- TENS: transcutaneous electrical nerve stimulation can be used on areas of pain and tension to manage symptoms and potentially reduce discomfort.
+TENS: Transcutaneous Electrical Nerve Stimulation (TENS) can be used on areas of pain and tension to manage symptoms and potentially reduce discomfort.
 Dr. Barakat offers experienced care using TENS to treat TMJ related disorders and other problems related to muscle tension or nerve pain in an around the jaw joint area.